4undRaiser/celo-dao/README.md

 # Celogram

-A full stack social media dapp built on the celo blockchain
+A full stack DAO built with solidity on the celo blockchain

 - Clone the repo to your computer.
 - open the project from from vscode.